Skip navigation

 1. On-shore international students contact Allianz Global Assistance directly to request a refund.
 Students eligible for a refund provide Allianz Global Assistance with student visa and flight details before leaving Australia at the end of a program of study.

-2. Off-shore international students who are no longer attending the University request a refund of OSHC from the Student Administration & Records Office.
-ANU cancels the Confirmation of Enrolment (CoE) and students are advised when this has occurred.
+2. Off-shore international students who are no longer attending the University request a refund of OSHC from the Enrolments and Fees Office.

 3. Sponsored international students who do not have OSHC paid by their sponsor contact Allianz Global Assistance directly to request for a refund.